openplans/openblock-old/docs/main/schemas.rst

 in the ebpub documentation, the code in ebpub.db.models and the video `"Behind the scenes of EveryBlock.com" <http://blip.tv/file/1957362>`_

+.. admonition:: Cleaning Up After Experiments

+  Typically it will take you a little while to settle on a schema you like, and you may accumulate some junk newsitems while testing.
+  It's often useful to clean these up and start fresh.
+There is a script at ``ebpub/db/bin/delete_newsitems.py`` that can delete all NewsItems of a given Schema, plus all their Attributes and Lookups.

 Experimenting with Existing Schemas
 -----------------------------------